 Time is key for blood thinners

-Cancer cells replicate rapidly and oncologists know that "time" is of great importance.
+Cancer cells replicate rapidly, and oncologists know that "time" is of great importance.
 Time is vital.
-Oncologists want to stay "ahead" of cancer cells growing and if waiting another day for a procedure because you're on a more advanced and powerful blood thinner, such as Eliquis, you need to miss 2 days (a 48-hour delay) before a surgical procedure.
+Oncologists want to stay "ahead" of cancer cells growing.
+If waiting another day for a procedure because you're on a more advanced and powerful blood thinner, such as Eliquis, you need to miss 2 days (a 48-hour delay) before a surgical procedure.

 Many women who have ovarian cancer and have a radical hysterectomy can sometimes develop a blood clot.
-Ovarian cancer is an abdominal cancer and there is a large blood supply inside the abdominal cavity.
+Ovarian cancer is abdominal cancer, and there is a large blood supply inside the abdominal cavity.
 To offset a blood clot risk post-surgery, an oncologist might prescribe Lovenox for a short time.

 Chemotherapy can also produce blood clots.
-And if an active cancer patient develops one, Lovenox will also be prescribed for the remainder of the treatments.
+And if an active cancer patient develops one, Lovenox will also be prescribed for the remainder of the treatments.4

 My experience with blood thinners

 When I met my oncologist for the first time during the initial consult, she alerted me I would be on a blood thinner for 1 year.
 There were so many blood clots in both lung cavities (primary and secondary blood vessels) that she would "feel better" if a full year of anti-coagulation medication was taken.